hunderaweke/personal-blog/content/_index.md

 ---
-title: "Welcome to My Blog"
+title: "Welcome to My Thoughts"
 ---

 A curated collection of thoughts, insights, and discoveries at the intersection of technology, creativity, and human experience.